-How is this a growth mindset example?
+How does this fall into the category of growth mindset examples?
 Consider their values.
 In order for a company to continue to retain these values, it’s essential for a business to adapt and change with the times.
 People’s taste in shoes changes, and as the years go by, we learn that new materials are stronger or can perform better.

-A company that wants to stay relevant and satisfy their customers must adapt and remove older ideas and concepts that no longer appl.
-This behavior is similar to growth mindsets which are constantly evolving as more knowledge is gained.
+A company that wants to stay relevant and satisfy their customers must adapt and remove older ideas and concepts that no longer apply.
+This behavior is similar to growth mindsets that are constantly evolving as more knowledge is gained.

 On the reverse side of Nike, we have Nokia.
 There was a time where Nokia was adaptive in the cell phone market.
 The fact that any phone they put out was virtually indestructible was something customers remember to this day and loved about this company.